-Figure 2 Error!
-Reference source not found.through Figure 4Error!
-Reference source not found. provide an overview of pre-pandemic station accessibility and demographic profiles of BART riders and residents living near the stations, which show that less than 26% of pre-pandemic riders along the corridor drove and parked to access BART.
+Figure 3 through Figure 5 provide an overview of pre-pandemic station accessibility and demographic profiles of BART riders and residents living near the stations, which show that less than 26% of pre-pandemic riders along the corridor drove and parked to access BART.
 Well over 50% of those drive-and-park riders are within a 15-minute walk, bicycle, or bus trip.
 A full set of Study Area existing conditions maps and an access assessment of Downtown Berkeley Station can be found in Appendix B and Appendix C.